BothBasilisk/BothBasilisk/README.md

 ## Hi there 👋

-I'm @BothBasilisk, a Java software engineer
+I'm BothBasilisk, a Java software engineer

 I try to build every thing that pops into my mind